rumus-bin/product-api-test/README.md

 - User authorization logic using Laravel Sanctum functionality.
 - A routing system with both public routes and routes protected by authorization logic.

+### Repository Pattern

+This project uses the Repository design pattern to separate responsibilities in application logic classes.
+The Repository pattern helps in encapsulating the data access logic, making the code more modular, testable, and maintainable.
+By defining repository interfaces and implementing them, the application can interact with data storage through a consistent API, while keeping the business logic in controllers and services clean and focused.

+#### Benefits of Using Repository Pattern

+- **Separation of Concerns:** Isolates the data access layer from the business logic layer.
+- **Ease of Maintenance:** Simplifies maintenance by providing a single source of truth for data access logic.
+- **Improved Testability:** Makes it easier to mock repositories for unit testing.
+- **Flexibility:** Allows switching between different data sources or ORMs with minimal changes to the business logic.

 ## Authorization

 To gain access to protected routes, HTTP requests must include the `Authorization` header with the value `Bearer {token}`.